top of page

 • Dec 30, 2020

-At My Family Podiatry we see this problem regularly and know how much it can impact daily life.
-In this guide, we explain why heel fissures develop, when they become serious, how we treat cracked heels in clinic, and what you can do to prevent them from coming back.
+At our Albany Creek clinic, we see heel fissures frequently in patients from across North Brisbane, particularly in people who spend long hours on their feet or wear open footwear in warmer weather.
+In this guide, we explain why heel fissures develop, when they become more serious, how we treat cracked heels in clinic, and what you can do at home to prevent them from returning.

 Why Do Heel Fissures Develop?